Tommy Smith (racing driver): 2024

 Smith competed in three of the five Rounds in the 2024 Formula Regional Oceania Championship with MTEC Motorsports in preparation of his 2024 racing season.
 He scored two podiums, finishing eighth overall having missed six races, gaining two FIA Super Licence Points.

 2025

 Smith returned to the Formula Regional Oceania Championship, competing in the first two rounds for Giles Motorsport.

 Indy NXT

+Smith (front) being chased by Hailie Deegan at Road America in 2025.

 For 2025, Smith switched to Indy NXT with HMD Motorsports after spending two seasons in FIA Formula 3.

 Personal life

-Tommy is the grandson of Peter Smith, founder of the Specialized Container Transport (SCT) Group.
+Smith is the grandson of Peter Smith, founder of the Specialized Container Transport (SCT) Group.
 His father, Geoff Smith, is Peter's eldest son and currently the Managing Director of SCT Logistics.

 Smith's uncle Jack is also a racing driver, who formerly competed in the Supercars Championship with Brad Jones Racing.